 Can I Switch From Interval International to RCI?

-Many people wonder which one is better, Interval International or RCI.
+Many people wonder which timeshare exchange company is better: Interval International or RCI.
 The truth is, most of the time which network you can join is dependent on the timeshare you bought.
-You can’t necessarily switch from II to RCI, unless your timeshare brand is affiliated with both.
+You can’t necessarily switch from II to RCI, unless your timeshare resort is affiliated with both.
 Both companies offer competitive and exciting benefits that make exchanging with either a great experience.
 To learn more about exchanging your timeshare, contact your developer or your exchange company directly for the latest information.
 Join The Timeshare Resales Community on Facebook to get your questions asked and answered!